gabiudrescu/website/content/post/8-monofony/index.md

  - show list of items with filters, sorting and pagination
  - require visitors to login or register on your website to be able to perform certain actions
  - send emails
+ - implement complex business logic for your items where certain states have important meaning and transitioning from one state to another triggers custom behaviour
+ - y

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
 You wil save a lot of time by just properly configuring grids and forms.